 Confirming China’s Dams Drive Mekong Drought

 In the 1990s when China built the first dam on the upper Mekong, many speculated that China could use its dams to restrict water from the Mekong downstream, effectively turning off the tap for the countries which rely on the Mekong’s provisions for economic stability and security.
 Today a total of eleven mega-dams dot China’s upper Mekong reaches and collectively store as much water as the Chesapeake Bay.
-The frequency and severity of downstream drought has increased over the last two decades, and Thailand, Cambodia, and Vietnam are currently suffering through the worst drought in history.
+The frequency and severity of downstream drought has increased over the last two decades, and from 2019 to the present, Thailand, Cambodia, and Vietnam have suffered through the worst ongoing drought in history.

-A new study from Eyes on Earth uses physical river gauge evidence from the Mekong River Commission and remote sensing processes to definitively confirm long held-concerns that the ongoing drought is the result of Chinese water management policy.
+The 2020 study from Eyes on Earth uses physical river gauge evidence from the Mekong River Commission and remote sensing processes to definitively confirm long held-concerns that the ongoing drought is related of Chinese water management policy.
 The Eyes on Earth study shows when China has restricted water from its downstream neighbors, for how long it has restricted this water, and the enormous quantity of water China has restricted over the last three decades.

-The report’s most significant finding is that from April to November 2019 China’s portion of the upper Mekong received uncommonly high levels of precipitation, yet its dams blocked or restricted more water than ever as downstream countries suffered through an unprecedented drought.
-The amount of rainfall and snowmelt in China was enough to keep water levels in much of the Lower Mekong above average between April 2019 and March 2020 if China’s dams were not restricting that water.
+The report’s most significant finding is that for most of 2019 much of China’s portion of the upper Mekong received high to average levels of precipitation, yet its dams blocked or restricted more water than ever as downstream countries suffered through an unprecedented wet season drought.
+The restriction came after China’s upstream dams released nearly all of their water between January and June 2019 to produce an unprecedented amount of hydropower for sale to markets in China.
+The amount of rainfall and snowmelt in China was enough to keep water levels in much of the Lower Mekong above average between June 2019 and March 2020 if China’s dams were not restricting that water.

 Now that these findings are available and can be reported in near-real time, it is incumbent upon stakeholders in Lower Mekong countries to pursue changes to the way China’s upstream dams are operated and negotiate for a more equitable distribution of water resources.
 Working through the Mekong River Commission, a transboundary river basin organization established by the 1995 Mekong Agreement, to achieve these ends is a best path forward.

-The water levels naturally ebb and flow as the Mekong transitions from its monsoon climate to the dry season each year.
+The water levels naturally ebb and flow as the Mekong transitions from its wet season to the dry season each year.